adrian-enspired/php-salesforce-rest-api/README.md

 ### Handling Errors

-All Runtime Exceptions thrown from this library will be an instance of `Nexcess\Salesforce\Error`.
+All Runtime Exceptions thrown from this library will be an instance of `Nexcess\Salesforce\Error\Error`.

 Exceptions are grouped into the following types:
 - `Nexcess\Salesforce\Error\Salesforce`:

-    Errors originating from the Salesforce API, including HTTP errors (e.g., connection timeouts)
+    Errors originating from the Salesforce API, including HTTP errors by default (e.g., connection timeouts - pass `$options["http_errors"] = true` to your Authenticator to use [Guzzle's Exception types](https://docs.guzzlephp.org/en/stable/quickstart.html#exceptions) instead)
 - `Nexcess\Salesforce\Error\Authentication`:

     Authentication failures or attempts to use the HttpClient before authentication has succeeded